droglenc/NCMTH107/resources/Syllabus-Current.md

 ### Quizzes
 A short quiz will be given in the **FIRST 5-10 minutes of EVERY** class period.
 These quizzes are intended to encourage you to complete the preparation required for that day's class.
 Thus, quizzes are "open notes" (but **not** "open book" or "open computer").
-You will be notified at the end of each class period about which module will form the next class period's quiz. **Missed quizzes cannot be made up and quizzes taken from outside of the classroom will not be accepted.** Your lowest four quiz scores will be excluded when computing your overall grade (*if you meet with me in my office before the end of the second week of class*).
+You will be notified at the end of each class period about which module will form the next class period's quiz. **Missed quizzes cannot be made up and quizzes taken from outside of the classroom will not be accepted.**

 ### Homework